Samukaii/frakton-ng/apps/docs/src/app/stories/overlay/fkt-overlay.docs.md

-The **FktOverlay** service provides a powerful and flexible system for creating positioned overlays in your Angular applications.
-Built with modern Angular signals and reactive patterns, it supports dynamic positioning, intelligent repositioning, and seamless data binding between parent and overlay components.

 ## Key Features

 - **Advanced TypeScript Inference**: Automatic type inference for overlay data based on component signal inputs, outputs, and models